compintell/Mooncake.jl/README.md

 # Trying it out

-There is not presently a high-level interface to which we are commiting, but if you want to compute the gradient of a function, take a look at `Taped.TestUtils.set_up_gradient_problem` and `Taped.TestUtils.value_and_gradient!!`.
+There is not presently a high-level interface to which we are yet commiting, but if you want to compute the gradient of a function, take a look at `value_and_pullback!!` / `value_and_gradient!!`.

-*Note:* I have found that using a mixture of `PProf` and the `@profview` functionality from Julia's `VSCode` extension essential when profiling code generated by `Taped.jl`.
+*Note:* I have found that using a mixture of `PProf` and the `@profview` functionality from Julia's `VSCode` extension essential when profiling code generated by Taped.
 `PProf` provides complete type information on its flame graphs, which is important for figuring out what is getting called, but it doesn't highilght type-instabilities.
 Conversely, `@profview` does highlight type-instabilities, but fails to provide complete type information.
 So if you use both at the same time, you can get all of the information needed.